roberttwomey/nosc-toolkit/muse/MuseReadme.txt

 2. Connect to Muse
 	Run StreamLSLMuseData.bat

-3. Run LabRecorder, or Unity, or whatever endpoint client you want to use the Muse.
+3. Run LabRecorder, Unity, or whatever endpoint client you want to use the Muse.